I’ve been a Youtube partner for years. Do you know how much I made in my best month?

 - There’s no junk in their collection

-- Real buyers who want to spend their money on my footage, after they watch my stock footage collections on YouTube, rarely on Vimeo:
+Real buyers who want to spend their money on my footage, after they watch my videos on YouTube, not on Vimeo.

 Have you ever wondered why there is often a naked woman in the preview of videos created by the most famous YouTubers?

-Simply because they have always been granted the chance to upload a custom thumbnail.
+Simply because they have always been granted the chance to upload a custom thumbnail, and some kind of preview frame is able to generate more views.
 Until early 2016 YouTube partners were the only ones who could do that, now things have changed: